UNIVERSAL-IT-SYSTEMS/cs-netbanking-sdk-js/docs/signing-orders/singing-tac.md

 # Signing

 Most of the create/update/delete active calls done by the user/application need to be signed by the client.
-User can use various authorization methods, to confirm his/hers intention to execute active operation and authorize its execution.
+User can use various authorization methods, to confirm his/hers intention to execute active operation and authorize it.

 You can find possible signing authorization methods in the following list: